Saving money isn’t always easy. Here’s a simple and effective strategy that will help you keep more money in your pocket while accumulating wealth.

 Set the first transfer date to the date you receive your next paycheck, and designate an amount you feel comfortable with.
 You can always adjust this later if you feel it's too little or too much.

 Have more than one financial goal you're trying to hit?
 You can open multiple savings accounts, each with their own goal attached to them.
-Maybe you're saving for a trip to Fiji, but also want to put a down payment on a house someday.
+Maybe you're saving for a trip to Fiji, but also want to put a down payment on a house someday all while building your emergency fund.
 Once those new accounts are opened, you can rename them to “Fiji Fund” or “House Down Payment Fund” or whatever you've got in mind.
 Follow the steps below on how to rename your new accounts in Online Banking:

 - Click “edit profile”